 individual activity means an approved CPD activity that is not an interactive activity.

-[Rule 8A inserted in Gazette 20 Feb 2015 p.
+[Rule 8A inserted: Gazette 20 Feb 2015 p.
 681.]

 8. Condition on practising certificates before 1 July 2015: practitioner must complete professional development

 (1) A local practising certificate that takes effect on or after 1 July 2009, but before 1 July 2015, is subject to the condition that the local legal practitioner must earn 10 CPD points during the certificate year.